The Reach: Inspiration

 Stephen King's inspiration for "The Reach" came about from the story his brother-in-law, Tommy, told him while in the Coast Guard.
 The real-life alter-ego of Stella Flanders lived and died on a small Maine Island, never setting foot on the mainland.
 She remained on a small stretch of land with a community so close, they were more like family.
 She had everything she needed on this island and had no need to cross the Reach until the day she died.
 Being intrigued by the idea of the Reach, and flabbergasted with Flanders' counterpart, King came up with the idea for this short story.

 "The Reach" was the original title, but King changed it to "Do the Dead Sing?" when it was published in Yankee.
 When it was published in Skeleton Crew, King changed it back to the original title.

 Reception

 Upon introducing Stephen King to an audience at Princeton in 1997, Joyce Carol Oates lauds King as a Gothic storyteller with his "startling images and metaphors, which linger long in the memory".
 Oates continues to praise King's New England saturated atmospheres as "a poetic evocation of that landscape, its history and its inhabitants".
 Oates mentions some of King's more gothic horror stories, most notable "The Reach", which she considers "elegantly composed".
+The story won the 1982 World Fantasy Award for short fiction.